 Towards the end of the nineteenth century it began to become increasingly evident that classical physics (a system based on deterministic Newtonian mechanics) could not explain a diverse range of experimental observations which were beginning to be made on very small objects (including atoms and their constituent "fundamental" particle components).

 The new theory was completely successful in that it was able to account for existing observations - as well as predict new phenomenon - with remarkable accuracy.
-However, with bizarre new concepts being involved (e.g. Heisenberg's Uncertainty Principle - which states that it is physically impossible in principle to obtain complete information about the position and momentum of a given particle at the same time) many philosophical questions were raised by quantum mechanics - which appears to completely overturn the basic notions of mechanistic determinism and "cause and effect" as "built in" to the previously established classical physics and our intuitive understanding of the everyday world.
+However, with bizarre new concepts being involved (e.g. Heisenberg's Uncertainty Principle - which states that it is physically impossible in principle to obtain complete information about the position and momentum of a given particle at the same time) many philosophical questions were raised by quantum mechanics - which appears to completely overturn the basic notions of mechanistic determinism and cause and effect as built in to the previously established classical physics and our intuitive "common sense" understanding of the everyday world.

 Many older physicists were reluctant to believe that quantum mechanics was in fact a correct description of nature, and even intellectual giants such as Albert Einstein (whose Nobel prize winning explanation of the photoelectric effect in 1905 ironically gave significant impetus to the development of the new theory) found the ideas involved very difficult to accept.